-- Refinement Protocol Shows or hides the Refinement Protocol window. - Global Parameters and GOALs Shows or hides the summary table window for global parameters and goals. - Local Parameters Shows or hides the summary table window for local parameters and goals. - Chemical composition Shows or hides the table showing the refined chemical composition in oxide form. - Context Help Shows or hides the context help display. - Convergence Progress Shows or hides the window showing a graph with R{wp} and R{exp} values during a refinement. - Peak Integrals Shows or hides the peak integral window.
+Refinement Protocol Shows or hides the Refinement Protocol window.

+Chemical composition Shows or hides the table showing the refined chemical composition in oxide form.

+Context Help Shows or hides the context help display.

+Convergence Progress Shows or hides the window showing a graph with $R{wp}$ and $R{exp}$ values during a refinement.

+Peak Integrals Shows or hides the peak integral window.

+Peak List Opens a table with all refined peak parameters read from the BGMN \.par file.

+Search/Match phases Opens the Search/Match module for phase identification.

+Refined parameters Shows or hides the summary window for refinement statistics and refined parameters and goals.

+Peak Fitting Opens the module for non-linear curve fitting.

-2.10 Help
+2.11 Help

-- Context Help...(F1) Shows the context help of the keyword under the text cursor.
-The "Context Help" window ("View" menu) must be shown to display the context help. - BGMN Variables...
-Opens a web browser showing the BGMN variables documentation page. - Mouse and Keyboard Commands Shows a dialog with mouse and keyboard commands for plot windows.
+Context Help...(F1) Shows the context help of the keyword under the text cursor.
+The "Context Help" window ("View" menu) must be shown to display the context help.

+BGMN Variables...
+Opens a web browser showing the BGMN variables documentation page.

+Mouse and Keyboard Commands Shows a dialog with mouse and keyboard commands for plot windows.